pawaters/dating-app/README.md

 - 10 points per like
 - 5 points per match

+**our strategy to display a list of suggestions**
+We have a react component "recommended previews" that takes 2 inputs:
+- max browsing criteria, in store (age, fame, distance)
+- filtered users, in state --> according to sex orientation, a max distance then with at least one common tag, then those are sorted by dividing the distance from the user by the amount of common tags to the power of 2.

+Within the component,

 **Project constraints:**
 Forbidden tech: ORM, Validators,User Accounts manager: do your own!
 DB: has to be relational or graph-oriented (no Mongo - it is a document-oriented platform) --> PostgreSQL.